-Price of Phase II Environmental Site Assessment Phase II ESA Cost
+Phase II Environmental Site Assessment Cost

 The price of a Phase II Environmental Site Assessment can vary, depending on the aspects of a property.
 The Phase II Environmental Site Assessment cost is typically between $5,800 and $12,000 (for a standard commercial lot).
 Sometimes, Phase 2 ESAs can cost as much as $25,000.
 Clients seeking the price of a Phase II Environmental Site Assessment usually attract themselves towards the lowest cost Phase II ESA proposal.
 Although, when it comes to environmental due diligence, not all services are equal.
 In fact, cutting the cost of a Phase II Environmental Report may just create a swarm of agency fees, clean-up costs, and legal issues down the line.
 And the same theory applies to the cost of Phase I Environmental Reports.
 Reducing the cost equates to reducing the scope.
 And reducing the scope equates to less information about the property and a higher margin of error.
-Updated January 29, 2024.
+Updated April 10, 2024.

 Not All Phase II ESA Scopes are Equal

 Often times, unaware consumers reject proposals for a proper Phase II ESA cost.
 And they turn to a lesser-expensive proposal with an inadequate scope.
 Low prices for Phase 2 ESAs generally lack the minimum aspects of a proper assessment.
-And as a result, the data becomes useless to anyone.
+As a result, the data becomes useless to anyone.
 In essence, the entire effort becomes a waste of money.
 Moreover, blindly taking on the title to a property with contamination issues can be a bad idea.
 Typically, this results in future complications that are financially overwhelming and legally devastating.
 It is for this reason, most lenders require this work by authorized vendors that perform per the ASTM standards and local environmental regulatory agency guidelines.

-Scam Alert – Suspiciously Low-Cost Phase II Environmental
+Low-Cost Phase II Environmental

 Some companies are just out there to make fast money, rather than help their clients.
-And in general, these tend to be the presenters of suspiciously low Phase II Environmental costs and prices.
+In general, these tend to be the presenters of suspiciously low Phase II Environmental costs and prices.
 In most cases, when a Client turns to the lower price Phase II Environmental Site Assessment, they are unaware that the difference in costs is due to a poor scope of work.
 And without a proper scope of work, the decision to save money on a Phase II ESA can backfire later down the line.

 Simple Scam Example: